spekulatius/PHPScraper/websites/examples/scrape-website-title.md

 ## Simple Example

-Very simple example on how to scrape the title of an website:
+Very simple example of how to scrape the title of a website:

 ```PHP
 $web = new \spekulatius\phpscraper();